KagariSoft/renxel/README.md

-# Renxel
+# Ren'Xel

-## What is Renxel?
+## What is Ren'Xel?

-Renxel, is an app that generates an Excel file from renpy's `dialogue.tab` file using python technology, it is also able to generate a `.rpy` translation file to import translations faster.
+Ren'Xel, is an app that generates an Excel file from renpy's `dialogue.tab` file using python technology, it is also able to generate a `.rpy` translation file to import translations faster.

-# How to use Renxel
+# How to use Ren'Xel

 ## From source code
 ### Install libraries